VetNEST SUMMER SCHOOL

 Dr. Christian Dürnberger (Vienna)

-- When it comes to complex decision-making-processes in a field of tension as described in the first three aims of the program, communication skills are of particular importance.
-Against this background, the veterinary profession is more and more described and understood as a communicative activity: A veterinarian has not only to do with animals, but in particular with (a) animal owners and their specific interests and with a (b) a society that knows little about livestock husbandry, but at the same time has increasing expectations – especially with regard to animal welfare.
-These two groups – and the related challenges for veterinarians – will be the focus of the communication workshop.
+4. When it comes to complex decision-making processes in a tense field, as described in the first three parts of the program, communication skills are of particular importance.
+The veterinary profession is more and more described and understood as a communicative activity: the veterinarian has a duty not only with the animals, but especially with the owners of the animals and their specific interests and with a society that knows little about animal husbandry, but at the same time has increased expectations – especially in relation to animal welfare.

 LEARNING TOPICS